ScottDay/FRC-Cpp-Course/draft/OUTLINE.md

 1. What is a Computer Program?
 2. Problem Solving
 3. The C++ Programming Language
-4. History of C++
+4. Pervasiveness of C++
-5. C++ Program Structure (Hello world)
+5. Why choose C++

-6. C++ Fundamentals
+6. Brief History of C++
-7. C++ Code Formatting
+7. Example C++ Program (Hello world)

-8. C++ Statements
+8. Setup and Installation (What you need to get started with C++, and where you can get it)

-# Section 2: Editing, Compiling & Executing a Program
+9. C++ Editors

-1. Setup and Installation
+# Section 2: Variables and Data Types
-2. C++ Editors
+1. Data Types

-3. Programming as a Problem Solving Process
+2. Choosing Data Types

-4. A simple C++ program to add two numbers
+3. Variables

-5. Compiling and Executing
+4. Constants

-# Section 3: Basics
+5. Type Conversions

-## Data Types
+### Example
-1. Available Data Types
+1. Programming as a Problem Solving Process
-2. Numeric Data Types
+2. A simple C++ program to add two numbers
-3. Character Data Types
+3. Compiling and Executing

-4. Other Data Types
+# Section 3: Data Structures
-5. Choosing Data Types
+1. Arrays

-## Assignment of Variables
+2. C++ Strings
-1. Variables
+3. Structures
-2. Constants
+4. Unions
-3. Type Conversions
+5. Enumerations

-## Control Statements
+# Section 4: Conditional Statements
 1. C++ Operators

 ### Selection Control Structures